-1. A student must earn the requisite number of credits for a given diploma.
+- 1. A student must earn the requisite number of credits for a given diploma.
 One credit is earned for passing a course that meets five days per week each trimester.
-One-half credit is earned for passing a course that meets two or three days per week each trimester.

-- 2. Students must take the PSAT and CLT exams during either their junior or senior year and are strongly encouraged to take the ACT and SAT exams. - 3.
-The headmaster may waive up to 2 credits based on the following conditions: the parents have demonstrated a clear commitment to their child's education by working faithfully with Regents Academy; and the work required is deemed too difficult for the child due to a learning difference (as defined by the process explained in "Learning Differences Policy, 3.15.5.").
+One-half credit is earned for passing a course that meets two or three days per week each trimester. - 2.
+Students must take the PSAT and CLT exams during either their junior or senior year and are strongly encouraged to take the ACT and SAT exams. - 3.
+The headmaster may waive up to 2 credits based on the following conditions: the parents have demonstrated a clear commitment to their child's education by working faithfully with Regents Academy; and the child is unable to meet standard graduation requirements due to a learning difference (as defined by the process explained in "Learning Differences Policy, 3.15"). - 4.
+Students who transfer from a comparable, classical Christian school may still qualify to receive an Honors Diploma.